-Recommendations
+Conclusions and Recommendations

-Building on the priorities set by the Strategic Plan for Pre-University Education 2014-2030 and Education 2.0 of the Ministry of Education and Technical Education, as well as considering the barriers faced by children with disabilities, HI calls on international cooperation donors, relevant governmental branches and other educational stakeholders in Egypt to prioritize disability-inclusive education:
+Building on the priorities set by the Strategic Plan for Pre-University Education 2014-2030 and Education 2.0 of the Ministry of Education and Technical Education, as well as considering the barriers faced by children with disabilities, HI calls on international cooperation donors, relevant governmental branches and other educational stakeholders in Egypt to prioritize disability-inclusive education.

-- At the policy level: by enhancing the capacity of the Ministry of Education and Technical Education and other education stakeholders to generate evidence and to develop, review, and implement education policies and strategies (with allocated budget) that respond to the needs of children with disabilities.
-This includes a focus on inclusive formal and non-formal education (including community schools) at all stages, from preprimary to secondary level. - At the family level: by strengthening parental and family support, by raising awareness of parents and family members on the importance of education for children with disabilities and by providing opportunities for households' economic independence.
-This implies focusing on poorer households in rural areas and on refugees.
+At the policy level

+Enhance the capacity of the Ministry of Education and Technical Education and other education stakeholders to generate evidence and to develop, review, and implement education policies and strategies (with allocated budget) that respond to the needs of children with disabilities.
+This includes a focus on inclusive formal and non-formal education (including community schools) at all stages, from pre-primary to secondary level.

+At the community and Family level

+- Strengthen parental and family support, by raising awareness of parents and family members on the importance of education for children with disabilities and by providing opportunities for households' economic independence.
+This implies focusing on poorer households in rural areas and on refugees. - Enhance understanding and capacities of communities to promote disability-inclusive education in community schools11 through communication campaigns, advocacy, and awareness-raising activities.